Skip to content

 "update task set description = ?desc? where id = ?id?",

-param=[{"desc": "A single update!", "id": 1}, {"desc": "No wait, multiple updates!", "id": 2}],
+params=[{"desc": "A single update!", "id": 1}, {"desc": "No wait, multiple updates!", "id": 2}],

 )